AboutWebLLC/unofficial-updater2/important.md

 **cpsid_80719** requires modifying jetty.xml which is a system configuration change.

 ### ColdFusion 9.0.1
-All hot fixes and security bulletins published as of January 15, 2013 for ColdFusion 9.0.1 are applied except if they were superseded by a newer patch.
+All hot fixes and security bulletins published as of March 11, 2013 for ColdFusion 9.0.1 are applied except if they were superseded by a newer patch.

 ### ColdFusion 9.0.2
-All hot fixes and security bulletins published as of January 15, 2013 for ColdFusion 9.0.2 are applied except if they were superseded by a newer patch.
+All hot fixes and security bulletins published as of March 1, 2013 for ColdFusion 9.0.2 are applied except if they were superseded by a newer patch.